Alpha Chi Alpha: History

-13 Webster Avenue
+Chapter house

-The building was built in 1898.
+The building was built at 13 Webster Avenue in 1898.
 Professor Fred Emery purchased the vacant lot on May 5, 1896.
 Later owners sold the house to the college in March 1957, and it has been leased by the brotherhood ever since.
-The College, as the fraternity's landlord, takes care of all major structural repairs.
+The college, as the fraternity's landlord, takes care of all major structural repairs.

-Improvements have been made on the building from term to term, including a series of major renovations.
+Improvements have been made to the building from term to term, including a series of major renovations.
 The living room and the second floor above it were added in May 1963.
 The entire third floor is the result of the efforts of Bob Ceplikas '78.
-During the summer of 1985, the College spent over $180,000 on major renovations.
+During the summer of 1985, the college spent over $180,000 on major renovations.

 The most recent renovations occurred in the summer and fall terms of 2004.
-Costing $1.3 million, the renovations involved the razing of a structure that was once known as the 'Emory Barn,' but soon referred to as simply 'the Barn'.
-A concrete hallway, called 'the Slide,' was constructed at some point, adjoining the fraternity's physical plant and the Barn.
-The Barn was one of the most distinctive social atmospheres on Dartmouth's campus and cherished by the brotherhood.
+Costing $1.3 million, the renovations involved the razing of a structure that was once known as the 'Emory Barn,' but was soon referred to as simply 'the Barn'.
+A concrete hallway called 'the Slide,' was constructed at some point, adjoining the fraternity's physical plant and the Barn.
+The Barn was one of the most distinctive social atmospheres on Dartmouth's campus and was cherished by the brotherhood.
 The second floor of the Barn, known as the Upstairs Barn, housed three brothers each term, and it became well known among the brotherhood as a unique melting-pot bonding experience.
 The basement, along with the new main floor area and recently refurbished tube room, have replaced the Barn and the old front room as the primary social spaces for the fraternity.
-Presently, since construction was completed in fall 2004, the newest reincarnation of Alpha Chi Alpha is able to house 21 brothers and host over 600 guests for the Beach Party that the brothers put on each winter during Winter Carnival, and also for a Pigstick BBQ each spring on the first Saturday in May.
+Presently, since construction was completed in the fall 2004, the newest reincarnation of Alpha Chi Alpha can house 21 brothers and host over 600 guests for the Beach Party that the brothers put on each winter during Winter Carnival, and also for a Pigstick BBQ each spring on the first Saturday in May.